seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 So needful for this present: it strikes me, past
 The hope of comfort.
 But for thee, fellow,
 Who needs must know of her departure and
-Dost seem so ignorant, we’ll enforce it from thee
+Dost seem so ignorant, we'll enforce it from thee
 By a sharp torture.

 **PISANIA**